center-for-threat-informed-defense/m3tid/docs/m3tid-wp.rst

 Compliance frameworks do several things for an organization:

--  Provide a set of standardized guidelines, best practices, and requirements for organizations to follow in order to meet regulatory and industry- specific security standards.
+-  Provide a set of standardized guidelines, best practices, and requirements for organizations to follow in order to meet regulatory and industry-specific security standards.

 -  Focus on ensuring that organizations maintain a baseline level of security and adhere to legal and contractual obligations.